INTEGRATIVE KUNDALINI YOGA

 - Weight Loss ―It enhances the metabolism of all the body's systems bringing balance to the function of the liver and the abnormal retention of lipids within the cells; reducing metabolic risk factors for diabetes, high blood triglycerides, and cardiovascular disease.

 You should avoid eating solid foods for at least two hours before class, but drinking water is fine.
 Many visitors bring along a small bottle of water to sip during the session.

-Please wear modest, comfortable light colored, non-transparent clothing.
-Practice a minimum of 12 minutes daily on a regular basis.
+Please wear modest, comfortable light-colored, non-transparent clothing.
+Practice a minimum of 12 minutes daily regularly.

 KUNDALINI AWAKENING (śaktipāta)